An Overview Of Colour Therapy

 Treat Chronic Pain

-The frequency of wavelengths within the body has been shown to be lowered by the colour red, which can reduce pain by reducing the stimulation of painful areas.
+The frequency of wavelengths within the body is lowered by the colour red, which can reduce pain by reducing the stimulation of painful areas.

-Additionally, red light may improve heart health, increase circulation, and lessen swelling and inflammation throughout the body.
-Even red colour therapy has been used by therapists to help patients with Tourette's Syndrome.
+Additionally, red light may improve heart health, increase circulation, and lessen swelling and inflammation.
+Therapists have even used red colour therapy to help patients with Tourette's Syndrome.

 Increase Oxygen Levels In The Body

 Orange has long been used to stimulate the thyroid and lungs, which can raise the body's oxygen levels.
-Orange may benefit patients with the chronic obstructive pulmonary disorder (COPD), asthma, bronchitis, or other respiratory issues because it has been shown to increase milk production in lactating mothers.
+Orange may benefit patients with the chronic obstructive pulmonary disorder (COPD), asthma, bronchitis, or other respiratory issues because it has increased milk production in lactating mothers.

 Vision Benefits: Yellow light therapy has been used to treat eyesight issues – especially those related to night blindness or difficulties seeing at night.
 The yellow wavelength filters out blue light, which impedes nighttime vision.

-Yellow light has also been used to improve arthritis symptoms, with many therapeutic baths or spas using yellow lights in conjunction with water spa jets to enhance comfort in patients.
+Yellow light has also been used to improve arthritis symptoms, with many therapeutic baths or spas using yellow lights in conjunction with water spa jets to enhance patient comfort.

-One method by which medical professionals can offer patients of all ages genuine, long-lasting relief is through the use of colour therapy.
-While the advantages of colour therapy are generally applicable to most age groups, seniors frequently experience the greatest advantages of this kind of therapy.
+One method by which medical professionals can offer patients of all ages genuine, long-lasting relief is through colour therapy.
+While the advantages of colour therapy generally apply to most age groups, seniors frequently experience the greatest advantages of this kind of therapy.

 Colour therapy has been demonstrated to assist people of all ages to lessen pain, improve mental health, and boost general wellness, from reducing the symptoms of rheumatoid arthritis to improving sleep patterns.